Canop/bacon/website/docs/config.md

 Any action that can be bound to a key can also be sent on this socket, in text, one action per line.

+You can use standard unix programs.
+For example run `socat - UNIX-CONNECT:bacon.socket` then issue actions ending in new lines.

-As a convenience, bacon can also be used to send those actions, eg `bacon --send 'scroll-lines(-2)'`.
+Bacon can also be used to send those actions, eg `bacon --send 'scroll-lines(-2)'`.

 ## summary, wrap, reverse